bytedance/g3/README.md

 ## Release and Packaging

-We will set tags for each release of each component in the form *\<name\>-v\<version\>*.
+We will set tags for each release of each application in the form *\<name\>-v\<version\>*.
 You can use these tags to generate source tarballs.
-And we have added deb and rpm package files for each component that is ready for distribution.
+And we have added deb and rpm package files for each application that is ready for distribution.

 If you want to do a release build: